Poster Presentation Guidelines

 This conference will be held in a hybrid in-person/virtual format.
 On-site presenters are expected to print and post their own posters.
 They are also encouraged to upload the PDF of their poster and submit a short video to extend visibility to the remote audience.

 All posters are displayed in gallery view with search features by keyword, speaker, and final ID.
 Each poster has a dedicated page that includes the Poster PDF and/or a 3-minute poster preview, as well as an embedded chat window for interactive discussion with the remote audience.
-Upon navigating to a poster page, registrants will be automatically "joined" into that chat to view the real-time chat discussion and engage as desired.
+Upon navigating to a poster page, registrants will view the real-time chat discussion and can join the Slack channel to engage as desired.

 Presenters MUST either present on-site or provide either a Poster PDF or a 3-minute poster preview video in order to be published.